loucas781/Hotel_Reaped/README.md

     * Updated nigt vision brightness
     * Updated night vision length
     * Updated water reflectivity
+* Bugs
+    * Hotel lighting breaks in the hallway at the start of the level on iOS builds

 * 0.16
     * Updated cull distance for grass to 500